Trump holds the fate of rapid-fire "bump stocks"

 Rep. Adam Kinzinger, R-Ill., who said he wants to ban bump stocks, sent a similar request to the ATF along with several fellow lawmakers.
 He told reporters Thursday that he thinks Congress isn't equipped to outlaw them effectively.

-"Let's be honest about what would happen with a legislative solution," said Kinzinger.
+"Let's be honest about what would happen with a legislative solution," Kinzinger said.
 "Once that has the force of law, somebody could create a new device not named in that law which would technically be legal."

 Either way, the path to prohibiting bump stocks runs through Trump.